Mattia Inselvini (IT), architect

 Valentina Fantini (IT), architect

-Marcello Carpino (IT), architect
+Marcello Carpino (IT), student in architecture

 Claudia Consonni (IT), architect

 Marco Gambare (IT), architect

 Joon Hyuk Ma (KR), student in architecture

 Team Description: Is it possible to organize a neighbourhood in which living and working are interwoven in a natural way?
 In which there is room for the creation of a living community that is able to move and make?
 Januskopf is a design proposal for a system that integrates housing, productive spaces and public areas with the ambition to resolve the missing puzzle piece of Neu Marx Neighbourhood, linking and framing different scales from urban to interior.